-Red Storm Rising is an 1986 novel.
-A bit of a Doorstopper of a novel (830 pages), this is one of Tom Clancy's most famous works and one that is apparently on the syllabus of several military academies.Co-written with Larry Bond (creator of the Harpoon game series, which Clancy had used for The Hunt for Red October), this novel tells the story of a conventional World War III between the Warsaw Pact and NATO in the late 1980s.When a Soviet petro-chemical plant is destroyed by Islamist terrorists, the USSR realises it's seriously short of oil.
+Red Storm Rising is an 1986 Doorstopper of a novel (830 pages).
+It is one of Tom Clancy's most famous works and is apparently on the syllabus of several military academies.Co-written with Larry Bond (creator of the Harpoon game series, which Clancy had used for The Hunt for Red October), this novel tells the story of a conventional World War III between the Warsaw Pact and NATO in the late 1980s.When a Soviet petro-chemical plant is destroyed by Islamist terrorists, the USSR realises it's seriously short of oil.
 So they decide to invade the Persian Gulf.
 To do that, they need to deal with NATO.
 They do this via launching an invasion of Western Europe, which they justify on the basis of a False Flag Operation to bomb the Kremlin and blame it on West Germany.The war starts and the novel focuses on some of the people in the war.
 There are Loads and Loads of Characters, but the main ones include:

 1st Lieutenant Michael Edwards, USAF - a meteorologist on Iceland when it's captured by Soviet forces.
 He spends most of the novel with a ragtag group of Marines in hiding and monitoring Soviet movements.